Lower Thames Crossing: 2020 proposals

 Highways England issued revised proposals in 2020 based on the previous Option C. The proposed route would run from the M25 at North Ockendon to the A2 at Thong, including an intermediate junction with the A13 and A1089 roads.
 The route would be 14.3 miles (23 km) including 2.6 miles (4.3 km) in twin tunnels with three traffic lanes, and would be an all-purpose trunk road rather than a motorway.
 Construction was expected to take six years.

 In April 2021, Highways England announced that they had split the construction of the road into three sections.
 Two contractors would build the roads north and south of the tunnel, at a cost of £1.3 billion and £600 million respectively.
 Another contractor would build the tunnel, at a cost of £2.3 billion.
 This would allow construction of the project to begin immediately after the DCO process is completed.

 The crossing was slated to cost between £6.4 billion and £8.28 billion, but investment in local roads is also likely to be necessary to deal with the predicted increases in traffic once the crossing opens.
 The cost of the proposed LTC is currently more expensive per mile than the HS2 project which is currently predicted to cost £307 million per mile of track, the LTC at current predicted costing would be nearly £573.5 million per mile.
-In November 2022, it was announced that the expected cost had risen to £9 billion.
+In November 2022, it was announced that the expected cost had risen to £9 billion, later (December 2025) revised to £10.6 billion.
+In June 2026, an extra £174 million was allocated to fund public works at both ends of the tunnel, with the main funding expected to be £3.1 billion of public money and £7.5 billion from the private sector.